TimmyJP/AnkiVocab/README.md

 However, in order for the tool and the tool itself to work the following conditions has to be met:

-1. The AnkiVocab Tool Extension must be downloaded from the google store.
+1. AnkiVocab Extension: The AnkiVocab Tool Extension must be downloaded from the google store.

 2. Anki Must Be Running: The Anki desktop application must be open on your computer while using this tool.